rydmike/adaptive_theme_demo/README.md

 }
 ```

-To this enum we can add helper methods to get the color token values related to each `OrderStatus` value.
-This getter needs a `context` so we can know if we should get the token for the light or the dark theme mode.
-We can also add a method to get the on-color for each status.
+To this `enum` we add helper methods to get the color token values related to each `OrderStatus` value.
+This getter needs a `context`, so we can figure out if we should get the token for the light or the dark theme mode.
+We also add a method to get the on-color for each status.

 ```dart
   /// Returns the color associated with the order status.
 Uses the